dppeykov/DevOps/README.md

 ### 1. Define DevOps and what does it mean to you?

-> DevOps is a culture and a way of thinking, it is not a particular tool or set of tools.
+> **DevOps is a culture and a way of thinking**, it is not a particular tool or set of tools.
 A good way to think of DevOps is through the CAMS principle:

 > **CAMS** = **C**ulture, **A**utomation, **M**easurements, **S**haring
 >  - __Culture:__ result of the way teams interact.
 In DevOps the operations (sys admins) and the developement teams are working closely toghether towards a common goal;
 >  - __Automation:__ used to speed up the feedback between teams by using tools that allow collaboration and repeatable processes.
-Examples are tools for revision control (version control = git), continuous integration (Jenkins, GitLab, CircleCI ...) and configuration management (Chef, Ansible, Puppet ...); Additional principle is **people over processes over tools** - once the people understand the culture, they can start creating the automation;
+Examples are tools for revision control (version control = git), continuous integration (Jenkins, GitLab, CircleCI ...) and configuration management (Chef, Ansible, Puppet ...); Additional principle is **people over processes over tools** - once the people understand the culture, they can start creating the automation:
+ - Who is responsible for a job function
+	- Defining the process around them
+ - Selecting and implementing the tools;
 >  - __Measurement:__ used to track the progress/improvements.
-Helps finding bottlenecks and degradations during deployment;
+Helps finding bottlenecks and degradations during deployment; The metrics are telling what is happening and whether the changes are improving anything or not; DevOps is advising to focus on the key metrics of the systems like cost, revenue, etc;
 >  - __Sharing:__ allows for exchanging of ideas, problems and solutions between the teams.
-Contributes to the transparency of thoughts and the open culture of the teams/company;
+Contributes to the transparency of thoughts and the open culture of the teams/company; **Kaizen (discrete continues improvement)** = sharing ideas and problems is the heart of collaboration and DevOps;

-> The practice of operations (Ops = Linux admins, Windows admins, DBAs ...) and development engineers (Dev = programmers, QA, front & back-end ...) participating together in the entire service lifecycle, from desing through the development process to production support.
+> The **practice of operations (Ops = Linux admins, Windows admins, DBAs ...) and development engineers (Dev = programmers, QA, front & back-end ...) participating together in the entire service lifecycle**, from desing through the development process to production support.

-> Benefits: more frequent deployment (delivering value faster), less fails and faster revcovery.
+> **Benefits**: more frequent deployment (delivering value faster), less fails and faster revcovery.

 ### 2. Can you describe the DevOps LifeCycle?